 Sound Native Plants has been growing native plants for restoration projects since 1992, and we specialize exclusively in western Washington native plants.
 Every plant we grow is native to western Washington – no hybrids, cultivars, named varietals, or introduced species.
 We are primarily a wholesale nursery with more than 140,000 plants in production every year.
 Click here for information on purchasing plants.
 Nursery client list

-Our plants are nursery grown from wild-collected seeds and cuttings, and a few are grown from plants salvaged from construction sites.
+Our plants are nursery grown from wild-collected seeds and cuttings.
 We never take plants from undisturbed areas and we use environmentally sensitive methods for collecting seeds and cuttings.
 Check out our Flickr webpage to see photographs of our plants at different growth stages as well as shots of the nursery crew in action.

 - Wide selection of container-grown plants - more than 100 species

 Our plant quantity calculator will help you figure out how many plants you need for your project.

 Our Nursery Practices

 Restoration sites are often tough places for plants to grow; the soil can be poor and compacted, water scarce in the summer time, and shade non-existent.
 Often, site conditions are different than planned and plants end up in conditions wetter or drier, sunnier or shadier, than anticipated—only the most versatile and hardy plants survive.

 We choose cultural practices, types of plant stock, and species that will give you the best possible results in the field.
 We want your projects to succeed!